wlowry88/ensemblify/README.md

 ## Features

 Users can:
-  log in through facebook<br>
+  log in through facebook
-  create a new ensemble<br>
+  create a new ensemble
-    *invite other users to their ensemble
+  * invite other users to their ensemble
-    *add musical pieces to their ensemble browse other users' ensembles<br>
+  * add musical pieces to their ensemble browse other users' ensembles
-    *ask to join others' ensembles search musicians and ensembles<br>
+  * ask to join others' ensembles
+  search musicians and ensembles
   message other users

 ## Future

 We would like to:
-  *allow ensembles to coordinate and promote concerts *allow members of an ensemble to arrange rehearsal times and spaces
+  * allow ensembles to coordinate and promote concerts
+  * allow members of an ensemble to arrange rehearsal times and spaces

 ## Authors